JarintotionDin/ZiRaGroundingDINO/README.md

 Official pytorch implementation of [ZiRa](https://arxiv.org/abs/2403.01680), a method for incremental vision language object detection (IVLOD)

 ## Install
 If you have a CUDA environment, please make sure the environment variable `CUDA_HOME` is set.
+We recommend using Python 3.9.

 ```bash
 pip install -e .